albirrkarim/mozilla-hubs-installation-detailed/RESOURCE_MONITORING.md

 ## Install Resources Monitoring for VPS

 We are using [webmin](https://www.webmin.com/deb.html). this for monitoring server resources like CPU, RAM, and memory.
-We dont know the resource usage hubs yet, so we must monitoring it.
+We don't know the resource usage hubs yet, so we must monitoring it.

 Maybe on installation of webmin you got some error like me: